Makarand-Tighare/AnyGuard/README.md

 - **AES Encryption**: For secure encryption of files and text.
 - **Steganography**: Hides encrypted messages within images.
 - **Java Swing**: For creating the graphical user interface.

-## Project Structure
-All code is contained within a single file: `Main.java`.
-This file contains approximately 3000 lines of code implementing all encryption, steganography, and UI functionality.

 ## Installation and Setup
 1. **Clone the repository**: